sukanya1089/ca/README.md

 ### Tools
 1. Lombok
    - To handle boilerplate code
-   - Prefer builder over multi argument constructor as 2 consecutive fields of same type cause lot of confusion and cause lot of issues.
+   - Prefer builder to multi argument constructor as 2 consecutive fields of same type cause lot of confusion and cause lot of issues.
 2. Annotations
    - NonNull/Nullable annotations to make sure IDE/Lint catches issues with null pointers
 3. Money